 The nurse or other care provider then inserts probe cover 50 insertion end 58 into the external acoustic meatus (ear canal) 152 of the patient.
 Probe cover insertion end 58 easily slides into ear canal 152.
 Because of its compressible foam construction, probe cover 50 conforms to the shape and dimensions of the ear canal 152-provide a high degree of patient comfort and also sealing the ear canal to prevent external light, air currents and radiant heat from entering the ear canal during temperature measurement.
-Such external heat, air currents and/or light can affect the temperature measurement.
-Additionally, since the foam has an extremely low emissivity and high absorption in the wavelength bands of interest, it further reduces error factors introduced through reflection within ear canal 152.
-For example, black foam provides very low emissivity and thermal mass, and also absorbs and has low reflectivity to ambient light due to high visible light absorption factor.
+Such external In use, barrier 70 across circular opening 64 should be of 10 heat, air currents and/or light can affect the temperature measurement.
+Additionally, since the foam has an extremely low emissivity in the wavelength bands of interest, it further reduces error factors introduced through reflection within ear canal 152.
+For example, black foam provides very low emissivity and thermal mass, and also absorbs ambient light.
 White colored foam can also be used.
 The foam color can be chosen to provide optimal radiant and optical characteristics (i.e., passivity, emissivity, absorption and reflectivity).
-In this example, the foam body has low reflectivity of ambient light and of the wavelength bands of interest; has a high attenuation to ambient light; has a low passivity to ambient light; and is substantially opaque to ambient light.

 As mentioned above, the foam construction also provides a useful cushioning effect that keeps the hard surfaces of probe 66 away from the ear canal 152, provides a generally comfortable feel, and easily accommodates ear canals 152 having different sizes and shapes.
 See FIG. 3A.
 It keeps patient discomfort to a minimum, and is unlikely to lodge in the ear canal 152 or cause abrasive injury.
 Anyone who has ever had their temperature taken with a prior art rigid probe cover 50 as shown in FIGS. 1A and 1B will remember how uncomfortable the experience was.
 The soft, supple foam construction of preferred embodiment probe cover 50 provides an altogether different, much more pleasing experience.
 With probe cover 50 inserted the patient may feel pressure and will also have his or her hearing muffled due to the probe cover's sealing effect (e.g., as if you put your ear up to a sea shell).
-Thus, the patient can tell when the probe cover 50 has been fully inserted-an additional benefit if the patient is taking his or her own temperature (or to help train nurses in using proper temperature measuring technique).
+Thus, the patient can tell when the probe patient is taking his or her own temperature (or to help train nurses in using proper temperature measuring technique).
 The inserted probe cover 50 does not feel like a too-big, hard object-the sensation most people experience with the prior art probe cover designs of FIGS. 1A and 1B.

 The preferred embodiment probe cover 50 provided by the present invention also provides a useful positioning function-guiding and centering probe 66 within ear canal 152 to aim probe 66 more or less directly at eardrum 150.
-This centering and aiming function provided by probe cover repeatable distance from (without contacting) the barrier 70 35 50 improves the measuring accuracy and repeatability of tympanic thermometer 100 by ensuring that probe 66 is aimed at eardrum 150 and assumes more or less the same position relative to the eardrum and the ear canal 152 each time the probe is inserted into the same patient's ear canal.
+This centering and aiming function provided by probe cover 50 improves the measuring accuracy and repeatability of tympanic thermometer 100 by ensuring that probe 66 is aimed at eardrum 150 and assumes more or less the same position relative to the eardrum and the ear canal 152 each time the probe is inserted into the same patient's ear canal.
 While some of the aiming and guiding responsibility still falls upon the nurse's technique (for example, how he or she grasps the instrument 100 relative to the patient's ear canal 152), probe cover 50 is helpful in this guiding and placement function.